Humboldt-WI/delta/README.md

 - [Several awesome educational posts in Jay Alammar's blog](http://jalammar.github.io/)
 - [The fantastic interactive e-book Dive into Deep Learning](http://d2l.ai/index.html)

-We greatly appreciate the provision of this great content and highlight its contributions to the design of DELTA.
+We greatly appreciate the provision of this excellent content and highlight its contributions to the design of DELTA.

 ## Teaching format
 The module is offered every summer semester.
 Weekly sessions split into a two hour lecture session and a two hour tutorial session.
-The lecture introduces relevant concepts in the scope of the course.
-Lecture sessions are accompanied by Jupyter notebooks that demonstrate these concepts using the Python programming language and various Python libraries for deep learning and NLP.
-Providing working examples and executable codes, the Jupyter notebooks are meant for self-study.
-To deepen their understanding of the covered topics, students receive programming tasks as homework.
-The tutorial sessions provide a forum to discuss solutions to the homework task as well as general questions.

-While the time and location of lecture and tutorial sessions may be subject to change, we aim at offering lecture/tutorial sessions as follows:
+The lecture introduces relevant concepts.
+Tutorial sessions illustrate these concepts and provide exercises for students to practice their deep learning skills.

+Schedule for summer 2026:
-Lecture: Thu, 10.15 - 11.45,<br>
+Lecture: Thu, 10.15 - 11.45, room 202<br>
-Q&A Session: Tue, 16:15 - 17:45,<br>
+Tutorial: Tue, 12:15 - 14:45, room 22<br>
-Exercise 1: Thu, 12.15 - 13.45,<br>

 ## Outline